 Unwind cable completely

-Why should you always unwind the cable completely and completely untangle an extension cable?
+Why you should always unwind a cable reel completely and untangle an extension cable completely

-You have probably already noticed when looking at the label on a cable reel or cable box that the following instructions are listed, for example:
+Surely you have noticed on the label of a cable reel or a cable box that the following information is listed:

-(These instructions are for your own safety and should be followed as much as possible.)
+(This information is for your own safety and should be followed as closely as possible)

-Cable winding devices, such as cable reels or cable boxes become extremely hot in the centre of the rolled up cable.
-For this reason, temperature switches (overheating protection) are prescribed which interrupt the flow at about 65° C. Without this overheating protection, the cable insulation can melt and lead to the destruction of the winding device or - in the worst case - can lead to fire.
+Cable rewinding devices, such as cable reels or cable boxes become extremely hot in the core of the coiled cable.
+Therefore temperature switches, also known as overheating protection, are mandatory.
+Without this mechanism and the overheating protection, the cable insulation can melt and lead to destruction - or in the worst case - to fire of the rewinder.

-A set of hedge clippers, for example, has approx. between 500 and 700 watts.
-This means that if you want to sort out your hedge and just plug the hedge clippers into the cable reel or cable box, there is no risk if you don’t completely unwind the cable, as this is <1,000 watts.
+A hedge trimmer, for example, has approximately between 500 and 700 watts.
+This means that if you are getting your hedge into shape and only plug the hedge trimmer into the cable reel or cable box, you are not taking any risks even if the cable is not completely unrolled, as the hedge trimmer has an output of less than 1,000 watts.

-An electric lawnmower, however, can already have over approx. 1,500 watts and should therefore only be used with a completely unwound cable (from the cable reel).
+An electric lawnmower, on the other hand, can already have over 1,500 watts and should therefore only be used in conjunction with a completely unwound cable.

-And when is the overheating protection triggered and how does it work?
+When does the overheat protection trip and how does it work?